vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/New-vRLIAgentGroup.md

 ### -agentGroupName

 The name of the agent group to create.
-If not specified, the name is automatically generated..
+If not specified, the name is automatically generated.

 ```yaml
 Type: String